-Healthy wetlands are essential for water and sanitation, for their role in providing water for drinking and sanitation services and for waste filtration.
-In arid and semi-arid parts of the Africa, healthy ecosystems are often the key factor for access to clean and sufficient water for especially the poor.
+Healthy wetlands are essential for water and sanitation – for their role in providing water for drinking, sanitation services and waste filtration.
+In arid and semi-arid parts of Africa, healthy ecosystems are often the key factor for access to clean and sufficient water for especially the poor.
 But these natural water resources are depleted, polluted or degraded in other ways, thereby endangering the health of those depending on them.

 conservation of biodiversity and their related ecosystems.

 - In Ethiopia, we are working to conserve wetlands that are the most important for migratory waterbirds including lakes Abijatta, Shalla and Ziway in the Rift Valley.